One Parent Family Payment

 All income from maintenance is assessed as means.
 This includes both maintenance for you and maintenance to you for any of your children.
 Your rent or mortgage payments, up to a maximum of €95.23 per week, can be offset against maintenance payments you receive from your spouse/civil partner.

 Half the balance of maintenance is then assessed as means.
 You must provide proof of rent or mortgage payments.
-Your rate of payment is calculated by using the sliding payment scale as listed in the Department of Employment Affairs and Social Protection Rates of Payment Book (SW19).
+Your rate of payment is calculated by using the sliding payment scale as listed in the Department of Social Protection Rates of Payment Book (SW19).

 Applicants who state that a violent or abusive relationship exists will not be required to produce any documentary evidence in that regards.
-In such circumstances the Department of Employment Affairs and Social Protection will regard the condition to seek maintenance as satisfied.
+In such circumstances the Department of Social Protection will regard the condition to seek maintenance as satisfied.

 The One-Parent Family Payment is a means-tested payment which is made to men or women who are caring for a child or children without the support of a partner and who are not cohabiting with a spouse or partner.